 - Out-of-pocket expenses

-Aaron O’Brien helps families who have lost loved ones or seen them injured after the negligence of car and truck drivers.
+Attorney Aaron O’Brien also helps families who have lost loved ones or seen them injured after the negligence of car and truck drivers.

-Recently, Attorney Aaron O’Brien, in a car vs. biker crash causing death case, wrote a warning to the insurance company for the driver.
+As an example, while litigating a case involving a car vs. biker crash that caused the tragic death of the biker, Attorney Aaron O’Brien wrote a warning to the insurance company for the driver.
 Mr. O’Brien asserted boldly that although it may not have been done yet in Florida, he intended to seek and collect punitive damages from the driver, whom O’Brien alleged was texting and driving at or near the time of the crash.

-The insurance company bitterly scoffed at such a suggestion.
-But not anymore – a Twentieth Judicial Circuit court judge here in Southwest Florida has ruled that punitive damages can be sought in a case involving the allegation of texting and driving resulting in the injury and death of a cyclist.
+In the past, an insurance company would bitterly scoff at such a suggestion.
+But not anymore!
+Now, a Twentieth Judicial Circuit court judge right here in Southwest Florida ruled that punitive damages can be sought in a case involving the allegation of texting and driving resulting in the injury and death of a cyclist.